 During the Roman period Augustus built a small circular temple a little to the East of the Parthenon, and Claudius commissioned a grand staircase that led to the Propylaia, while Hadrian ordered major repairs for the damaged by fire Parthenon.

-In 267 BCE an invasion by the Herouloi (a band of Germanic tribes) had catastrophic results for Athens as the Teutonic hordes razed the entire city which did not recover until 400 years later when in the 4th century CE Teodosius II and his wife Eudoxia the Athenian commissioned a series of important buildings around Athens.
+In 267 CE an invasion by the Herouloi (a band of Germanic tribes) had catastrophic results for Athens as the Teutonic hordes razed the entire city which did not recover until 400 years later when in the 4th century CE Teodosius II and his wife Eudoxia the Athenian commissioned a series of important buildings around Athens.
 The city thrived as it became the intellectual playground for Christians and Pagans alike this time around.
 The Neo Platonic academy was founded South of the Acropolis to accommodate an expanding influx of students.